Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 The Board of Deputies of British Jews currently has more than 500 members representing synagogues in London and the provinces.
 It brings together delegates of all shades of religious and political opinion and is considered the governing body of Anglo-Jewry.
 It is also taken seriously by the British government.
 For a long time, it mostly acted to protect Jewish political and civil rights.
 In the 1930s, with the growth of the British Union of Fascists, it fought fascism.
 In 1965, it was successful in getting incitement to racial hatred considered an indictable offense.
 Since 1943, it has remained active in matters concerning Israel.
 It monitors anti-Semitism and works with other groups to safeguard minority rights.
 It also supports other commonwealth countries.

-One of the world’s top institutions for Talmudic learning is the yeshiva at Gateshead.
+The yeshiva at Gateshead is one of the world’s top institutions for Talmudic learning.
 The Conference of European Rabbis is an Orthodox forum based in London and presided over by the British chief rabbi.
 The Reform movement set up its rabbinical seminary in 1956, the Leo Baeck College, which attracts students from all over Europe.
 Many Jewish students attend England’s two largest universities, Cambridge and Oxford.

 The Community Security Trust (CST) is responsible for the Jewish community’s security and defense activity, often concentrating on combating anti-Semitism.
 The United Jewish Israel Appeal and Jewish Care are widely supported among Anglo-Jewry, providing welfare and education to disadvantaged Jews.